IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

 Parameters
 ----------

+  parameters_json (False, str, None)
+    Arbitrary parameters to pass in Json string format

+  cors_config (False, list, None)
+    Configuration for CORS.

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

-  service_endpoints (False, str, None)
+  environment_crn (False, str, None)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.
+    CRN of the IBM Cloudant Dedicated Hardware plan instance

+  capacity (False, int, 1)
+    A number of blocks of throughput units.
+A block consists of 100 reads/sec, 50 writes/sec, and 5 global queries/sec of provisioned throughput capacity.

   resource_group_id (False, str, None)
     The resource group id

+  legacy_credentials (False, bool, False)
+    Use both legacy credentials and IAM for authentication

+  location (True, str, None)
+    (Required for new resource) The location where the instance available

   include_data_events (False, bool, False)
     Include data event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
 By default only emitted events are of "management" type.

-  legacy_credentials (False, bool, False)
-    Use both legacy credentials and IAM for authentication

-  environment_crn (False, str, None)
-    CRN of the IBM Cloudant Dedicated Hardware plan instance

-  plan (True, str, None)
-    (Required for new resource) The plan type of the service

   enable_cors (False, bool, True)